sinoia/net_display/README.md

 ## Setup

-Clone the repository to you desktop or Raspberry Pi, go to the root directory and run and run
+Clone the repository to you desktop or Raspberry Pi, go to the root directory and run:

-`pip install -r requirements.txt`

-to install the dependencies (the tornado web framework).
+`pip install -r requirements.txt` to install the dependencies (the tornado web framework).

 ## Usage

-Start the application from the root directory using `python display.py`, startup messages similar to those shown below will be displayed.
+Start the application from the root directory using `python display.py`
+Startup messages similar to those shown below will be displayed.

 ![startup messages](https://github.com/sinoia/net_display/raw/master/documentation/startup_messages.png)